JaCzekanski/ps1-tests/README.md

 Name                     | Description
 -------------------------|------------
-mdec                     | Framework for testing MDEC decoder, default values uses DMA for all transfers, but it can be reconfigured for PIO as well (needs manual recompilation)
+frame                    | Framework for testing MDEC decoder, default values uses DMA for all transfers, but it can be reconfigured for PIO as well (requires manual recompilation).
+Two executables for 15 and 24bit modes (using DMA for MDECin, MDECout and GPU) step-by-step-log         | Manually feeds the MDEC data and monitors the MDEC status register at every step.

 ### SPU